Ancient Mediterranean piracy: Egypt and piracy

-Histories of the early Mediterranean includes many references to piracy and measures taken to deal with piracy.
-It has been suggested that Pirate Articles, which structured the pirate company democratically, was "derived from ancient seafaring traditions" and originated sometime during this period.
+Histories of the early Mediterranean include many references to piracy and measures taken to deal with it.
+It has been suggested that Pirate Articles, which structured the pirate company democratically, were "derived from ancient seafaring traditions" and originated sometime during the period.
 Egypt is the primary source for many of these early accounts, both because of its greater level of documentation in comparison with the less developed states of the Greek Dark Ages and because much of its documentation was carved into stone or preserved in the dry sand.

 The Amarna letters, a series of 362 clay correspondence tablets from the king of Babylon to Pharaoh Amenhotep III or his son Akhenaten written around 1350 BCE, tell of sea raiders beginning not just to plunder ships but also to capture Babylonian towns.
-And the correspondence reveals how such piracy could affect both commerce and diplomatic relations between kingdoms.
-The tablets make specific mention of two groups of pirates, the Lukka (modern Turkey) and the Sherden, raising both security concerns and economic disruption.
+The correspondence reveals how such piracy could affect both commerce and diplomatic relations between kingdoms.
+The tablets mention two groups of pirates, the Lukka (modern Turkey) and the Sherden, raising both security concerns and economic disruption.
 Correspondence between the Egyptian pharaoh and the king of Alashiya emphasizes the threat posed by the Lukka, with Akhenaten accusing the Alashiyan king of aiding the pirates.
 The king denied this, claiming that his own cities had been raided and that he had introduced countermeasures to combat piracy.

 Nearly a century later, the Sherden remained a threat, with Ramses II recording on the Tanis Stele, "the unruly Sherden whom no one had ever known how to combat, they came boldly sailing in their warships from the midst of the sea, none being able to withstand them."